zuplo/docs/docs/articles/dev-portal-supabase-auth.md

        }
      }

-     // If the sign up does not originate from the Dev Portal, redirect back to the
+     // If the sign up doesn't originate from the Dev Portal, redirect back to the
      // homepage
      return NextResponse.redirect(requestUrl.origin);
    }